Going, going…

 Last call

 The year end is approaching and stock is low, three tools with Mitutoyo indicators remain.
 Because of the looming tariff situation extra tools are in production however you’ll have to source your own indicators after these are gone.
-(Mitutoyo SPC cables on the other hand are well-stocked and will not run out.)
+Get them in the online shop.

 Save watts